rstudio/keras3/man-src/layer_separable_conv_1d/3-rendered.md

 @param filters int, the dimensionality of the output space (i.e. the number
     of filters in the pointwise convolution).
-@param kernel_size int or tuple/list of 1 integers, specifying the size of the
+@param kernel_size int or list of 1 integers, specifying the size of the
     depthwise convolution window.
-@param strides int or tuple/list of 1 integers, specifying the stride length
+@param strides int or list of 1 integers, specifying the stride length
     of the depthwise convolution.
 If only one int is specified, the same stride size will be used for all dimensions. `strides > 1` is incompatible with `dilation_rate > 1`.